Mr-Smyth/nodejs-with-expressjs/docs/manage-and-render-local-data.md

 ## Handle storing of returned data from from

-### Saving data to a variable and sharing accross files
+### Saving data to a variable and sharing across files

 +   In admin.js
 +   Add a product variable equal to an empty array. `const products = []`